Blitzkr1eg888/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      Ultrilife makes it simple for anyone to automate workflow.
-Just sit back, let the AI do all the hard works while you focus on the most important things that grow your business
+      ULTRILIFE makes workflow automation effortless.
+Let AI handle the busywork—so you can stay focused on what truly grows your business.
     items:
       - type: FeaturedItem
         title: 10+